An overview of analog and digital synth design, its components and how they work.

 LFO is often used to pitch- or filter modulate the sound.
 Tremolo, Vibrato, and Auto pan is essentially done with an LFO.

-A Wavetable is like digital oscillator that generates complex waveforms instead of the simple waveform Oscillators.
+A Wavetable is like a digital oscillator that generates complex waveforms instead of the simple waveform Oscillators.

 It is actually a list of samples (called a table) that can be morphed over time.